digitranslab/jumpstart/docs/docs/org-management/workspaces/workspace-variables-migration.md

 To migrate from Workspace Variables to Workspace Constants, follow these steps:

-- Access the ToolJet Dashboard and navigate to Workspace Settings.
+- Access the JumpStart Dashboard and navigate to Workspace Settings.
 - Select the Workspace Constants tab.
 - Click on the **Create New Constant** button.
 - A drawer will appear.
 Enter the desired name and value for the constant.